svmiller/ir3-2/scripts/lab1.md

 I want to spend most of our time in this lab session teaching you some basic commands you should know to do basically anything in R. These are so-called “tidy” verbs.
-We’ll be using this Apply data that we just loaded from the internet.
+We’ll be using the data that we just loaded from the internet.
 I want to dedicate the bulk of this section to learning some core functions that are part of the `{tidyverse}`.
 My introduction here will inevitably be incomplete because there’s only so much I can teach within the limited time I have.
 That said, I’m going to focus on the following functions available in the `{tidyverse}` that totally rethink base R. These are the “pipe” (`%>%`), `glimpse()` and `summary()`, `select()`, `summarize()`, `mutate()`, and `filter()`.
 Most of these—certainly the important ones—have a `.by` argument that will also get special attention.